gsoules/MkDocs/digital-archive/docs/glossary.md

 :   A term is a combination of words in a **vocabulary** that concisely describe or classify something.
 For example,
     `Image, Photograph, Photographic Print, Cyanotype`is a *single* term that describe a photograph that was printed using the cyanotype printing process.

+Upload
+:   Upload refers to the process of copying a file from a personal computer to the Digital Archive which resides on a server.
+    You upload a file that you want to **attach** to an **item**.

+User
+:   A user is anyone that uses the Digital Archive.
+A user that is logged in like an **archivist** or **administrator** can
+    do more than a user who is not logged in.

+Zoomable image
+:   A zoomable image is a very high resolution image that you can zoom in on to see more detail.

 Visualization
 :   A [visualization](/user/viewing-related-items/#visualization) (short for data visualization) is a graphical depiction of an **item**'s